Certifying zeros of polynomial systems using interval arithmetic: Certifying zeros with interval arithmetic

+\begin{remark} {The name ``strong interval approximate zero'' is not common in the field of interval arithmetic.
+We introduce it as a reference to the work of Shub and Smale and the software \texttt{alphaCertified} \cite{Hauenstein:Sottile:2012} that inspired our work.
+Shub and Smale coined the name \emph{strong approximate zero} for points in the radius of quadratic convergence of Newton's method.} \end{remark} \begin{definition} If $I$ is an interval approximate zero, then, by Theorem \ref{thm:krawczyk}, $I$ contains a zero of~$F$.
+We call such a zero an \emph{associated zero} of $I$.
+If $I$ is a strong interval approximate zero then there is a unique associated zero and we refer to is as \emph{the} associated zero of $I$. \end{definition}

 The notion of strong interval approximate zero is stronger than the definition suggests at first sight.
 We not only certify that a unique zero of $F$ exists inside $I$, but even that we can approximate this zero with arbitrary precision.
-This is shown in the next proposition, which we prove at the end of this section. \begin{proposition} Let $I$ be a strong interval approximate zero of $F$ and let $x^*\in I$ be the unique zero of $F$ inside $I$.
+This is shown in the next proposition, which we prove in Section~\ref{proof of Krawczyk Method} \begin{proposition} Let $I$ be a strong interval approximate zero of $F$ and let $x^*\in I$ be the unique zero of $F$ inside $I$.
 Let $x\in I$ be any point in $I$.
 We define $x_0:=x$ and for all $i\geq 1$ we define the iterates $x_i := x_{i-1} - Y\,F(x_{i-1})$, where $Y\in\mathbb C^{n\times n}$ is the matrix from Definition \ref{def_interval_zero}.
 Then, the sequence $(x_i)_{i\geq 0}$ converges (at least linearly) to $x^*$. \end{proposition}

-The idea for the proof of both Theorem \ref{thm:krawczyk} and Proposition \ref{interesting_prop} is to verify that for strong interval approximate zeros $I$ the map $G_Y(x)= x-Y\cdot F(x)$ defines a contraction on $I$.
-If this is true, by Banach's Fixed Point Theorem there is exactly one fixed-point of this map in $I$.
-Since $Y$ is invertible, this implies that there is exactly one zero to $F(x)$ in $I$.

-Before we give the proof of Theorem \ref{thm:krawczyk}, we need a lemma.
-It is a direct sequence of a complex version of the mean-value theorem which is shown implicitly in the proof of \cite[Lemma 2]{BLL:2019}.